spidrotech/apiRest/README.md

 # apiRest

+# run the app :
+php bin/console server:run

-FOR DOCUMENTATION :
+# FOR DOCUMENTATION :
 http://127.0.0.1:8000/api/doc

-FOR API :
+# FOR API :
 http://127.0.0.1:8000/api/

-FOR ADMIN /
+# FOR ADMIN :
 http://127.0.0.1:8000/admin

+# install the app in local :
+docker-compose up -d

+# access the local
+127.0.0.1:8083/

-we want volunteers to build this website, contact me on: amrihafedh [at] yahoo [dot] fr
+# we want volunteers to build this website, contact me on: amrihafedh [at] yahoo [dot] fr